-8. Documents not complying with the relevant legislation, or failure to comply with ones requisites.
-Red fla ngs in terms of financial management: 9.
-Lack of accounting records 10.
+9. Lack of accounting records 10.
 Partial booking 11.
 Lack of separate analytical accounting 12.
 Discrepancy between the value of invoices and accounting 13.
 Differences between requested funds and the approved budget 14.
 Weak or un-enforced controls in the receipt of goods and payment of invoices; 15.
 Inadequate, copied or apparently altered supporting documents; Red f lags regarding public procurement procedure.
 16. Incorrect choice of a procedure in accordance to PRAG; 17.
 Beneficiaries invite companies/organizations whose registered line of business is not one required for the tender, thus violating the principle of competitiveness 18.
 Failure to comply with the horizontal principles 19.
 Conflict of interests in compliance with the definitions set out in PRAG 20.
 Discriminatory conditions in the prepared tender documentation 21.
 Violation in the evaluation process.
 22. Amendment of requirements first set in tender documents during the contracting phase 23.
 Winning offer is too high compared to cost estimates, published price lists, similar or industry averages; persistent high prices over time; 24.
 Rotation of winning offers by type of economic activities or geographical area; 25.
 The information is incomplete, identical or similar with other bid; 26.
 Apparent connections between tenderers: common addresses, personnel, phone numbers, etc. 27.
 Failure to meet contract specifications 28.
 Discrepancies between actual deliveries, inspection results and contract claims and specifications; 29.
 Low quality, poor performance and high volume of complaints; 30.
 Indications from the contractor's expense records that the contractor did not e.g. purchase materials necessary for the works, does not own or did not lease equipment necessary for the work or did have the necessary labor on the site.
 31. Poor control and inadequate tender procedures; 32.
 Acceptance of late offers; 33.
 A qualified tenderer, excluded from a public procurement for questionable reasons.
 34. Two or more similar procurements from same supplier in amounts just under competitive threshold or upper level review limits; 35.
 Unjustified separation of purchases, e.g. separate contracts, each of which is below competitive threshold limits, but when their value is combined, it comes over such limits; 36 Sequential purchase orders or invoices under upper level review or competitive threshold limits; 37.
 Contracts under the competitive bid limit, followed by change orders that increase amounts of the contract, Incorrect choice of a procedure in accordance to PRAG; 38.
 A significant number of qualified bidders fail to bid; 39.
 Unreasonably narrow contract specifications; 40.
 Allowing an unreasonably short time limit to bid; 41.
-The failure to adequately publicize requests for offers, concerning the respective tender procedure.
-Othe Other Red flags 42.
-Violations of tax legislation 43.
+The failure to adequately publicize requests for offers, concerning the respective tender procedure; 42.
+Specific procurement procedure by electronic means is not observed as set out in the PRAG; (for example a dynamic purchasing system/ if applicable) 43.
+There is irregular prior involvement of candidates/tenderers towards the contracting authority.
+Othe Other Red flags 44.
+Violations of tax legislation 45.
 Contracts with suppliers of goods and services, which agreed price including VAT and in invoices issued by contractors that tax is not charged.
-44. Not respected requirements for publicity and visualization; 45.
+46. Not respected requirements for publicity and visualization; 47.
 Indications of change in the circumstances declared by the beneficiary regarding the presence/lack of an economic nature of the activities.